Division of Rheumatology

 Our major investigative efforts focus on the immunological approaches to rheumatic diseases, primarily rheumatoid arthritis, systemic lupus erythematosus, and scleroderma.
 Active projects range from basic studies in molecular biology and disease models in experimental animals to clinical investigations.
 At the present time we have five faculty members with research interests in various aspects of immunology in rheumatic diseases.

 Other faculty members are interested in joint physiology, uric acid biology, epidemiology and therapeutics in rheumatic diseases.
 The attached list of selected, recent publications from this Division reflects the research interests of the faculty and former fellows.
 Please also see our faculty’s individual web pages for more information on their research interests.
 In addition, trainees can select a mentor from another Division of Medicine or from one of the basic sciences (please see our list of mentors).
-In addition, trainees may wish to join the Molecular Medicine training program, under the joint direction of Henry Rosen.

 The University of Washington reaffirms its policy of equal opportunity regardless of race, color, creed, religion, national origin, sex, sexual orientation, age, marital status, disability, or status as a disabled veteran or Vietnam era veteran.
 We encourage applications from members of minorities underrepresented in academic rheumatology.

 The Division of Rheumatology participates in the ERAS® - Electronic Residency Application Service through the Association of American Medical Colleges.
 We will begin to accept applications for the 2016-2017 Academic year on July 1st 2015.
 Applications are only accepted via the ERAS® website online application system.
 Information regarding the ERAS® program and application process can be accessed by clicking on the following link: